Moyoshabz/Prison-Break/README.md

 ### 4. Dashboard Creation
 A summary dashboard was built using Dash to present:
 - Key statistics.
-- Interactive visualizations for exploring the data.
+- Static visualizations for exploring the data.

 ![iamge_1](./images2/dashboard.png)